 In the first part of this article, we discovered the new mappings and reusable mappings, the debugger and the support of OWB jobs in the freshly released ODI 12c.
-Let’s continue to cover the new features in ODI 12c with CAM, the new component KMs and some features to improve performances or ease of use.
+Let’s continue to cover the new features in ODI 12c with the Weblogic Management Framework, the new component KMs and some features to improve performances or ease of use.

 WebLogic Management Framework

 Another big change with this new version is the new WebLogic Management Framework used to manage the standalone agent in replacement of OPMN (Oracle Process Manager and Notification).
 Based on Weblogic Server, it brings a unified management of Fusion Middleware components and it provides a wizard for the configuration – the Fusion Middleware Configuration Wizzard.